brunoruviaro/ardour4-tutorial/_posts/2014-09-19-recording-audio.md

 In the next image you can see that the only input of this Mono Track is receiving signal from *system capture_1*.
 This normally means the first microphone input of your soundcard.
+The actual names of the connections on your personal computer may be different depending on a number of factors, including whether you are using a Mac, Windows, or Linux computer.
+If you don't see a connection named *system capture_1*, look for whichever connection name is likely to be your input microphone.

 ![Audio 1 input]({{ site.url }}/images/Ardour4_Audio_1_input.png)